joerobo2/Cognos-Dashboard/README.md

 	Identify trends for in-demand skills, such as programming languages, databases, and popular IDEs.

 Data Sources:
-  Job postings from an API (webscraped from the
-  Annual Salary from webscraping an HTML table
+  Job postings webscraped from the Job Postings API Annual Salary from webscraping an HTML table
   2019 Stack Overflow Survey (labeled 'cleaned_m5_survey_data_demographics')